allenhuffman/HauntedMansionTextAdventure/README.md

 # Haunted Mansion Text Adventure

-A Java-based text adventure game inspired by Disney's Haunted Mansion attraction, featuring atmospheric audio and faithful recreation of the mansion's iconic locations and mysteries.
+A text adventure game inspired by Disney's Haunted Mansion attraction, featuring atmospheric audio and faithful recreation of the mansion's iconic locations and mysteries.
+Originally built as a Java applet in 2002, now modernized with JavaScript ES6 and enhanced with advanced interactive features.

 ## Overview

 This interactive text adventure allows players to explore a virtual version of Disney's Haunted Mansion, complete with the famous rooms, supernatural encounters, and eerie atmosphere that makes the attraction so memorable.
-Built as a Java applet in 2002, it demonstrates classic adventure game mechanics with modern multimedia integration.
+Originally built as a Java applet in 2002, the game has been modernized with JavaScript ES6, featuring enhanced interactive systems, data-driven configuration, and improved user experience.

 ## Features